kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 “Can you give me some tips?”

+Bonus question:

-Bonus question: At what stage do you feel, I should take extra care in handling?
+At what stage do you feel, I should take extra care in handling?

+What's the most difficult stage in the job application process?

+What part do most job applicants get eliminated?

 What are the most common mistakes that job applicants do in that area?